Man found guilty of sending threatening messages to Sturgeon

 William Curtis was also convicted over a message sent to former MSP Stewart Stevenson.

-A man has been found guilty of making a social media post threatening the assassination of Scottish First Minister Nicola Sturgeon.
+A man has been found guilty of making a social media post threatening the assassination of Scotland’s First Minister Nicola Sturgeon.

 Jurors at the High Court in Glasgow also ruled that Curtis and another man, Philip Mitchell, 60, assaulted and abducted a sheriff in a car park in Banff, Aberdeenshire, in June 2021.